yatesh12/DataBits/README.md

 *   **Advanced Analytics:**  Integrate machine learning algorithms for deeper insights.
 *   **Cloud Integration:**  Connect to cloud storage and data processing services.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions, bug reports, or feature requests, please contact us at [your.email@example.com](mailto:your.email@example.com) or open an issue on GitHub.
+For questions, bug reports, or feature requests, please contact us at [yeteshahire@gmail.com](mailto:yeteshahire@gmail.com) or open an issue on GitHub.